 I read that this is 30 miles South East of Jerusalem.
 This sounds more accurate than the 13 miles I mentioned for Qumran.

 This area is also full of rocks and caves but is a fertile place and more suitable for refuge due to a spring that flows from waterfalls off the mountain.

 The day was warm so we gathered with Pastor Jack under some large trees just off the path leading to the springs and had our first Bible Study in Israel!

-1 Samuel 23 and 24.
-It was and is so emotional to know you are not only in the land where these great events happened and that I’ve read about so many times, but actually walking where they walked!
+It was, and is so emotional to know you are not only in the land where these great events happened and that I’ve read about so many times, but actually walking where they walked!